jkpdinesh/android-client-sdk/README.md

 #### Video Layouts:

-Represents how remote participantâ€™s videos are composed
+Represents how remote participants videos are composed
 - **Speaker**: Only the most recent speaker is shown, taking up the whole video stream.
 - **People**: The most recent speaker is shown as a larger video.
 A filmstrip of the next (up to) 5 most recent speakers is shown at the top.
 - **Gallery**: Bunch of most recent speakers are shown, arranged in a grid layout of equal sizes.

 *videoLayout* provides for the current video layout *setVideoLayout* can be used to force a Video Layout of your choice.

-Note that by default the current layout will be the People layout or it will be the one chosen by the meeting scheduler in his accountâ€™s meeting settings.
+Note that by default the current layout will be the People layout or it will be the one chosen by the meeting scheduler in his accounts meeting settings.

 #### Subscriptions (ObservableValue and Rx Single's):